 People have always have been fascinated by the supernatural and the occult, especially cursed objects.
 Cursed objects have been the product of a lot of well known films and other forms of literature but that’s all they are, right?
 Well, there have been dozens upon dozens of cases of objects that have caused serious misfortune including death for a lot of people.
 Some people like to pass it off as superstition but there is no denying that there may be a sinister force at work.
-I’m Cryptic Hatter and here are 10 Cursed Objects That Really Exist:
+I’m your narrator, Kevin and here are 10 Cursed Objects That Really Exist:

 10: Anna Baker’s Wedding Dress